CriticalPulsar/rtl_tool_kit/README.md

  go to my airprobe fork if you want to use a more advanced version of this with files ./gsm_receive_rtl_mod.py

 http://youtu.be/ChCgS1U5hGA
-Here is the lastest update for the airprobe gsm-receiver (rtl tool kit) tmsi linker mod.
+Here is the latest update for the airprobe gsm-receiver (rtl tool kit) tmsi linker mod.

 Linking tmsi now implimented for auto mode (Gets delreport timestamps from sim card) Manual mode to be implimented next.